jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 Let's dive in!

 {: .note .info}
-This solution needs a custom environment to support it's Ruby code.
+This solution needs a custom environment to support its Ruby code.
 This means that you can't host the site on GitHub Pages as-is - you'd need to use [Actions]({% link _docs/continuous-integration/github-actions.md %}) to deploy your site.
 First, see if a simpler [solution](https://gist.github.com/MichaelCurrin/f8d908596276bdbb2044f04c352cb7c7) created by [Michael Currin](https://github.com/MichaelCurrin) fits your needs.